Fastlikelava/william-carter-portfolio/design-stories/dtps-workload-dashboard.md

 - A dashboard that gives leadership meaningful visibility

 ### **User Outcomes**
+- Leadership has a centralized on-demand access to reports
 - MPAs understand exactly how to execute and document work
 - PEs can quickly review and validate tasks
 - New staff have a clearer onboarding experience